Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 One of the biggest benefits of having points in a flexible points rewards program, like Citi ThankYou, is that you often redeem points for more value by transferring them to travel partners.

 Each airline’s miles will have slightly different values depending on how you redeem them.
-But earning 1.5 cents per point is fairly common as an average across most of these partners, with some partners like Singapore Airlines yielding an average value of 2+ cents per point.
+But receiving 1.5 cents per point is fairly common as an average across most of these partners, with some partners like Singapore Airlines yielding an average value of 2+ cents per point.
 You’ll typically get the highest value by waiting for transfer bonuses, taking advantage of award sales, or by booking premium award tickets like lie-flat Business Class seats on international flights.

 |Transfer Partner||Transfer Ratio||Transfer Time|